-- A paper with Sara Naureckas and Eva Hernandez (CWHRS collaborators), "Risk of death for Latina/Hispanic women experiencing intimate partner violence," was accepted for presentation at the American Society of Criminology meetings, and placed into a session entitled Domestic Violence: Focus on Minorities and the Elderly.
-This paper will be submitted as an ICJIA Research Bulletin. - A workshop on "Collaborative research between practitioners and researchers" was accepted for the American Society of Criminology meetings in November, 2006.
-The Collaboration workshop grew out of the development of collaboration methods in the CWHRS, and the publishing of a Research Bulletin and a journal article on collaboration. - "Intimate partner violence and miscarriage: Examination of the role of physical and psychological abuse and PTSD" (with Leslie A. Morland, National Center for PTSD, Honolulu, Gregory A. Leskin, National Center for PTSD, Palo Alto, Jacquelyn C. Campbell, Johns Hopkins, and Matthew J. Friedman, National Center for PTSD and Dartmouth Medical School).
-Received a "revise and re-submit" from the Journal of Interpersonal Violence. - ~ "Forced sex during and after exiting intimate relationships" (with Walter DeKeseredy, University of Ontario).
-Received a "revise and resubmit" from Women's Health and Urban Life.
-Accepted for presentation at the SSSP (Society for the Study of Social Problems) meetings, August, 2006.
+- A paper with Sara Naureckas and Eva Hernandez (CWHRS collaborators), "Risk of death for Latina/Hispanic women experiencing intimate partner violence," will be presented at the American Society of Criminology meetings, in a session entitled Domestic Violence: Focus on Minorities and the Elderly.
+This paper will be submitted as an ICJIA Research Bulletin. - Staff will chair a workshop on "Collaborative research between practitioners and researchers" at the American Society of Criminology meetings in November 2006.
+The Collaboration workshop grew out of the development of collaboration methods in the CWHRS, and the publishing of a Research Bulletin and a journal article on collaboration. - A paper with Esther Jenkins (CWHRS collaborator), "Risk of death for Black/African-American women experiencing intimate partner violence," is under preparation.
+A first analysis has been completed, and further analysis is awaiting the merge of lethal/non-lethal CWHRS data.
+This paper will be submitted as an ICJIA Research Bulletin.

-- "Risk factors for femicide-suicide in abusive relationships: Results from a multi-site case control study" (with Jane Koziol-McLain, Auckland University of Technology, New Zealand, Daniel Webster, Johns Hopkins, Judith McFarlane, Texas Women's University, Yvonne Ulrich, University of Washington School of Nursing, Nancy Glass, Oregon Health and Science University, Jacquelyn C. Campbell, Johns Hopkins).
-Published in Violence and Victims (June, 2006). - Darryl Brice, a graduate student at Loyola University Chicago, is writing a dissertation proposal on the SSN (Social Support Network) scale, using the CWHRS data. - "Intimate partner femicide against older women" (with Yvonne Ulrich, University of Washington School of Nursing, Jacquelyn Campbell, Johns Hopkins University, and Linda Teri, University of Washington School of Nursing).
-Paper being submitted to the Gerontologist. - "Intimate partner violence during pregnancy: Outcomes for mother and child" (with Phyllis Sharps, Johns Hopkins, Kathryn Laughon, University of Virginia School of Nursing and Jacquelyn C. Campbell, Johns Hopkins).
-Submitted to American Journal of Preventive Medicine. - "Non-fatal strangulation is an important risk factor for attempted and completed femicide" (with Nancy Glass, Oregon Health and Science University, Kathryn Laughon, University of Virginia, Jacquelyn C. Campbell, Johns Hopkins, and Ginger Hanson, Oregon Health and Science University).
-Under review by the Journal of Emergency Medicine. - "A comparison of African-American and Latina women's decisions about help-seeking for intimate partner violence" (with Heather Bourne, University of Massachusetts, Amherst).
-Submitted to Psychology of Women Quarterly. - ~ "Seeking help from the police: Battered women's decisions and experiences" (with Kim Davies, Augusta State University and Jacquelyn Campbell, Johns Hopkins), submitted to A Critical Journal of Crime, Law and Society. - "The prevalence of PTSD among women experiencing intimate partner violence depends on seriousness, continuation and social support network" (with Gregory A. Leskin, National Center for PTSD, and Jacqueline Campbell, Johns Hopkins).
-Research Bulletin in progress. - ~ "Are stepchildren in the home a risk factor for intimate partner homicide?" (with Todd Shackelford, Florida Atlantic University).
-Paper in progress. - "PTSD in battered African American Women" (with Esther Jenkins, Chicago State University).
+- "Intimate partner violence and miscarriage: Examination of the role of physical and psychological abuse and PTSD" (with Leslie A. Morland, National Center for PTSD, Honolulu, Gregory A. Leskin, National Center for PTSD, Palo Alto, Jacquelyn C. Campbell, Johns Hopkins, and Matthew J. Friedman, National Center for PTSD and Dartmouth Medical School) was revised and re-submitted to the Journal of Interpersonal Violence in July, 2006. - "Forced sex during and after exiting intimate relationships" (with Walter DeKeseredy, University of Ontario) will be presented at the SSSP (Society for the Study of Social Problems) meetings in August 2006.
+It is being revised for re-submission to Women's Health and Urban Life. - ~ Darryl Brice, a graduate student at Loyola University Chicago, is writing a dissertation proposal on the SSN (Social Support Network) scale, using the CWHRS data. - "Intimate partner femicide against older women" (with Yvonne Ulrich, University of Washington School of Nursing, Jacquelyn Campbell, Johns Hopkins University, Kathryn Laughon of Johns Hopkins University, and Linda Teri, University of Washington School of Nursing) was submitted for publication to the Gerontologist in August, 2006. - "Intimate partner violence during pregnancy: Outcomes for mother and child" (with Phyllis Sharps, Johns Hopkins, Kathryn Laughon, University of Virginia School of Nursing and Jacquelyn C. Campbell, Johns Hopkins).
+We have a draft completed, but are waiting on staff to complete the lethal/non-lethal merge of the CWHRS data. - "Non-fatal strangulation is an important risk factor for attempted and completed femicide" (with Nancy Glass, Oregon Health and Science University, Kathryn Laughon, University of Virginia, Jacquelyn C. Campbell, Johns Hopkins, and Ginger Hanson, Oregon Health and Science University).
+Revised and re-submitted to the Journal of Emergency Medicine in July, 2006. - "A comparison of African-American and Latina women's decisions about help-seeking for intimate partner violence" (with Heather Bourne, University of Massachusetts, Amherst).
+Submitted to Psychology of Women Quarterly. - "Seeking help from the police: Battered women's decisions and experiences" (with Kim Davies, Augusta State University and Jacquelyn Campbell, Johns Hopkins), submitted to A Critical Journal of Crime, Law and Society. - ~ "The prevalence of PTSD among women experiencing intimate partner violence depends on seriousness, continuation and social support network" (with Gregory A. Leskin, National Center for PTSD, and Jacqueline Campbell, Johns Hopkins).
+Research Bulletin in progress. - "Are stepchildren in the home a risk factor for intimate partner homicide?" (with Todd Shackelford, Florida Atlantic University).
+Paper in progress. - ~ "PTSD in battered African American Women" (with Esther Jenkins, Chicago State University).
 Paper in progress. - "Risk of women becoming an offender in intimate partner homicide" (with Esther Jenkins, Chicago State University).
 Paper in progress.